tivac/aws-sig/README.md

 ## 🛁 What?

-Supports query params, date overrides via `X-Amz-Date` or `Date` headers, and probably some other features.
+Supports query params, date overrides via `X-Amz-Date` or `Date` headers, multiple header values, and probably some other features.

+Tested in production against API Gateway & working.
+Your results may vary for other services, S3 seems especially fraught with peril. 💀